Besides medical care, college tuition has increased in price more than any other service or good in the last two decades. A degree doesn’t come cheap.

 The fact is that you can start finding and getting scholarships during or, in some instances, even before high school!

-Students should be 14 or older at the time of the scholarship application.
+Usually, students should be 14 or older at the time of the scholarship application.
 The ideal time to apply is between junior and senior high school years.
-Meeting with a high school counselor, contacting the college, visiting a free scholarship search site, checking out local non-profits, etc. may be done.
+Meet with a school counselor, contact colleges, and visit a free scholarship search site if you want to get a scholarship while in high school.

 6 Ways to Get College Scholarship in High School

 Just because you’re still in high school doesn’t mean that you should save searching for college scholarships for later.

 The perfect time to look for one is just before you get too caught up with choosing colleges and universities and sending applications to them — and wondering whether it’s an acceptance or a rejection letter that you will get.

 You can find scholarships in many ways.
 You can come upon some by going online, asking around in your community, or figuring out what’s something about you that sets you apart from other scholarship seekers.